arminc/arminc.github.io/_posts/2011-09-07-coding-size-or-language-syntax-does-it-matter.md

 Does the code size and syntax really matter?

 I would say, in most cases it does not.
-The reason why I think that is because for most languages we have great tools that do a lot for the software engineer so you don&#8217;t need to write all those lines, most of them get generated or added on the fly anyway.
+The reason why I think that is because for most languages we have great tools that do a lot for the software engineer so you don't need to write all those lines, most of them get generated or added on the fly anyway.
 Regarding code maintainability and readability, no programming language has yet been discovers that makes a bad software engineer do those things good.
 What matters is that the programming language should allow the software engineer to focus on his problem instead of breaking his mind about programming details.
 This is also the reason why languages like Scala, Groovy, Ruby are getting popular.
 Looking at these languages you could conclude that it seems that syntax definitely can matter sometimes.

  [1]: http://www.it-eye.nl/2011/09/07/coding-size-or-language-syntax-does-it-matter/